kontez/unicorn/README.md

 -------------
 A library to make text scroll on the Unicorn.
 Due to the way I implemented it, `unicorn.rotation(0)` makes display upside down, USB and Ethernet port pointing upwards.
-But, as I do not override it, you can choose the rotation of display however you want
+But, as I do not override it, you can choose the rotation of display however you want.

-Contains class, ScrollDisp, and a function, Display.
+Contains a class, ScrollDisp, and a function, Display.
 Use

     import scrolldisp
     disp = scrolldisp.ScrollDisp()